wedeveloph/jobs/README.md

 This is the official job board for Developh.
 We post about available positions and openings that any high school or college-aged youth are welcome to join.

-**Applications are accepted at any time.
-Message us if you think you're a fit.**
-**We are currently seeking a Chief Community Officer as we work to expand remotely.
-If you think you're a fit, talk to us!**
+**We are currently seeking a Chief Marketing Officer and a Chief Community Officer as we work to expand remotely.
+These roles are due on May 30th!
+[Read more on our blog](https://medium.com/developh/the-developh-executive-board-is-growing-7ee9f182c13c)**

 Email us at hello@developh.org for any questions!